At the time of our last full, published article, 27 of the 139 plumbing

 For installation and remodeling jobs, be sure to get multiple bids.
 On

-a job where the first quote you receive is $5,000, you are likely to save
+jobs where your first quote is $5,000, you are likely to save at least

 Exactly what will be done